mathigon/textbooks/content/sequences/content.md

 ::: column(width=400)

-It turns out that __earthquakes__ follow similar patterns as crimes.
+It turns out that __earthquakes__ follow similar patterns to crimes.
 Just like one crime might trigger retaliations, an earthquake might trigger aftershocks.
-In mathematics, this is called a "self-exciting Hawkes processes", and there are equations that help predict when the next one might happen.
+In mathematics, this is called a "self-exciting processes", and there are equations that help predict when the next one might happen.

 ::: column(width=160)